DallanQ/wyrmspan_1/Manual.md

 Note that when players pass, they may carry over coins, resources, cave cards, dragons, and nested eggs into the next round.

+IMPORTANT: You may never place items on or remove items from other players' player mats; all abilities that you activate allow you to interact only with the general supply, the central boards (Dragon Guild board, card display board, etc.), and your own player mat.

+The winner of Wyrmspan is the player with the most victory points (VP).
+These are earned in a variety of ways, including the VP value of played dragons, eggs, tucked cards, public objectives, and the Dragon Guild (see page 15).

 TIP: It is strongly recommended that players use most (or all) of their coins prior to passing.
 Players gain an income of 6 coins at the beginning of each round (and in rare circumstances may gain 1 additional coin after they pass for a round).
 At the end of each player's turn, that player must discard down to 9 coins, 9 cards, and 9 resource tokens.

-IMPORTANT: You may never place items on or remove items from other players' player mats; all abilities that you activate allow you to interact only with the general supply, the central boards (Dragon Guild board, card display board, etc.), and your own player mat.

-The winner of Wyrmspan is the player with the most victory points (VP).
-These are earned in a variety of ways, including the VP value of played dragons, eggs, tucked cards, public objectives, and the Dragon Guild (see page 15).

-ON YOUR TURN Select one action on your player mat (excavate, entice, or explore), move your adventurer there, pay the cost of that action (place the coin/eggs on the action), and then perform the action.
+## ON YOUR TURN (Page 5)
+Select one action on your player mat (excavate, entice, or explore), move your adventurer there, pay the cost of that action (place the coin/eggs on the action), and then perform the action.
 If the public supply of eggs or coins runs low, players may return excess tokens from their mats to the supply; however, players must track the number of times they have explored each cave during the round.

+## EXCAVATE (Page 5)
-EXCAVATE PLAY A CAVE CARD INTO 1 OF YOUR CAVES.
+### PLAY A CAVE CARD INTO 1 OF YOUR CAVES.
+(Page 5)

-1

-Select the left-most empty space in 1 of the 3 caves to excavate.
+1. Select the left-most empty space in 1 of the 3 caves to excavate.
 You must excavate each cave from left to right.
      - The first space in each cave is already excavated, so over the course of the game you may excavate the 2nd, 3rd, and 4th spaces in each cave.
      - Any cave card can be placed in any cave; the colors of the cave cards are purely for aesthetics.

-## Excavate

-## Cost

-+ printed on column

-## 1St

-## Play Most Empty Space In A Cave.

-## From Your Hand Into The Left-

-## 2Nd

-## Entice

-## 3Rd

-## Cost

-+ printed on

-## Gain

-## Play Most Excavated Space In A Cave.

-## From Your Hand Into The Left-

-## Crimson Cavern

-2

-EXPLORE Pay the base cost of 1 coin, placing 1st it on the excavate action on your 2nd player mat.
+2. Pay the base cost of 1 coin, placing 1st it on the excavate action on your 2nd player mat.
 Then, pay 1 egg if you 3rd are excavating the 3rd column or 2 Gain eggs if you are excavating the 4th.
    - Eggs may be paid from any dragon(s) in your cave or from the 1st nest icons on your player mat.
-2nd

-NOTE: Although you may add multiple cave cards to your player mat each round, every time you take the excavate action, you may only excavate 1 space (unless the cave card you play directs otherwise).
+> NOTE: Although you may add multiple cave cards to your player mat each round, every time you take the excavate action, you may only excavate 1 space (unless the cave card you play directs otherwise).

-COST printed on cave entrance

-Choose a cave and move your adventurer from left to right until you reach a

-.

-Return your adventurer here at the end of your turn.

-## Base Camp

-## Golden Grotto

-At the end of your turn, discard down to: 9 total cards ( 9 coins 9 resources

-## And

-)

-STORE 2 EGGS HERE:

-## 3Rd

-At any time you may convert:

-## Gain

-## Amethyst Abyss

-## Cavemat_R11.Indd 1 Cavemat_R11.Indd 1

-3

-## From The Cache General Supply Onto Any Dragon(S).

-## Gain

-## Gain

-## Wyr_Cavecards_R8.Indd 3 Wyr_Cavecards_R8.Indd 3

-8/8/23 10:27 AM 8/8/23 10:27 AM

-3

-Play a cave card from your hand onto the empty space you have chosen to excavate.
+3. Play a cave card from your hand onto the empty space you have chosen to excavate.
    - Place the cave card so that it is Gain aligned with the empty square on your player mat.
 Leave the stop sign visible (below the cave card).

-NOTE: If you gain a benefit that allows you to excavate for free, you do not need to pay the coin to excavate or the eggs associated with placing a cave card into that column.
+> NOTE: If you gain a benefit that allows you to excavate for free, you do not need to pay the coin to excavate or the eggs associated with placing a cave card into that column.

-## Gain

-## Gain

-## Gain

-+

-## To Excavate

-+

-## To Excavate

-## Cache Up To

-## From Your 2 Supply Onto Any Dragon(S).

-1x: 3(

-/

-)

-## Lay

-4

-## In Either Order:
+4. In Either Order:

-## Tuck Up To 2 From Your Hand Under Any Dragon(S).

 Activate the "when played" benefit on the cave card you just played.
   - These benefits are optional, though are typically to your advantage to take.
 Note that if you place a cave card that gives opponents something, all other players must be given the option to activate their part of the benefit (even if you decline yours).
-9/13/23 10:34 AM 9/13/23 10:34 AM
+Activate the "when covered" benefit on the player mat space that you just covered, if applicable.
   - The spaces in the 4th column of your player mat allow you to spend 3 items (resources, dragons, and cave cards) in any combination to gain 1 coin.
 This is optional.

-/

-1x: 3(

-)

-/

-## Lay

 TIP: Although gaining an extra coin can be a nice benefit, so is building out the last space in each cave!
 It is often strategic to excavate this last space before you have enough extra items to make this exchange.

 ENTICE ADD A DRAGON TO YOUR PLAYER MAT.